 Who has these requirements?

-- You submit your data to a trusted repository for your field of research and share the unique identifier or web address with the publisher (recommended)
+- Submit your data to a trusted repository for your field of research and share the unique identifier or web address with the publisher (recommended)

-- You submit your data to the IUPUI institutional data repository (IUPUI DataWorks) and share the unique identifier or web address with the publisher (recommended)
+- Submit your data to the IUPUI institutional data repository (IUPUI DataWorks) and share the unique identifier or web address with the publisher (recommended)

-- You submit your data to the publisher, who then makes it available on their site (not recommended as a primary option; if this is required by the publisher, also deposit your data in IUPUI DataWorks to ensure long-term availability)
+- Submit your data to the publisher, who then makes it available on their site (not recommended as a primary option; if this is required by the publisher, also deposit your data in IUPUI DataWorks to ensure long-term availability)